nsafai/react-express-frontend/README.md

 **Challenge 1:**

-Your first goal is ot get the demo project working with your express server and it's API.
+Your first goal is to get the demo project working with your express server and it's API.
 You've made changes to the API you may have to change this project to work with your server.

 You'll need to run both the server and the React Front end at the same time.
 Open each in a separate terminal.